isaacnmm/pestpolicy-hugo2XX/content/posts/ticks-diseases-index/index.md

 layout: post
 ---
 Ticks may be tiny, but their ability to spread diseases makes them a major health concern.
 These blood-sucking parasites thrive in grassy, wooded areas, latching onto humans and pets to transmit illnesses that range from mildly irritating to downright deadly.
-Whether youre an outdoor enthusiast or just walking your dog, understanding [tick](https://pestpolicy.com/how-long-do-ticks-live-on-humans/)-borne diseases is crucial for staying safe.�In this comprehensive guide, well explore the most common tick-related illnesses, their symptoms, and practical steps to protect yourself
+Whether youre an outdoor enthusiast or just walking your dog, understanding [tick](https://pestpolicy.com/how-long-do-ticks-live-on-humans/)-borne diseases is crucial for staying safe.In this comprehensive guide, well explore the most common tick-related illnesses, their symptoms, and practical steps to protect yourself
 .
 Lets get started and arm you with the knowledge to tackle these creepy crawlies!
 ## Why Tick-Borne Diseases Matter